SoC Projects

 selftest

 Collect some information about Tiliqua health, display it on the video output and log it over serial.
-This is mostly used to check for hardware issues and for bringup.
+This is mostly used to check for hardware issues and for calibration.